 Have you ever written, or thought of writing, a book?
+Should you?

-It's a lot of work.
+1. It's a lot of work to write a book.
 I've written well over 1,000 articles in my career, but sitting down to write that nonfiction book was harder than I imagined.
 It wasn't the same as just combining several articles together.
 A lot of books out there promote things like, "write a book in a week," but if you want a quality book, it's not going to happen in a week.
 Same goes for the children's book.
 The learning curve to figure out how to format everything for Amazon took hours of research.
 My sister did hand-drawn illustrations for the book, so we went back and forth via email for months on how the book should look.
 Again, not an overnight project.

-You are in charge of your own marketing.
+2. You are in charge of your own book marketing.
 Whether going through a traditional publisher or self-publishing, you have to be ready to put in the legwork to market your book.
 If you aren't a big-name author, you will be in charge of scheduling interviews, setting up book signings, promoting consistently on social media and more.
 There are close to a million books published every year.
 If you don't let anyone know about yours, they won't.

-You can't take low sales personally.
+5. You can't take low sales personally.
 It can be hard, especially as a new author, when you get your sales report and it doesn't show the numbers you were hoping for.
 Your sweet mom may even start peddling your book to family and friends in her well-meaning attempt to boost sales.
 But it's okay.
 You don't have to sell thousands of books, or have your book be a "best seller" for it to mean something.
 You're an author!
 Be proud!
 Use that book to get a new job, make a new sale, or promote yourself as an expert.

-And the introduction starts with a clam bake and champagne that I enjoyed on a New Year's Eve as an empty nest, single mother (I didn't enjoy being alone, but I have always felt that whether I was alone or with others, I still deserve to eat well)."
+Carol Brzozowski says: "My book is: Author: "Empty Nest, Single Parent: Moving the Needle Toward A Repurposed Life (Amazon).
+The introduction starts with a clam bake and champagne that I enjoyed on a New Year's Eve as an empty nest, single mother.
+I didn't enjoy being alone, but I have always felt that whether I was alone or with others, I still deserve to eat well."

 What about you?
 Have you written a book, or are you thinking about it?
 Tell us about it in the comments!